Tax News, Rumors, Tax Policy, and Tax Facts!

 Tax Audits Are Up for Upper Income Groups

 If your income is above $10 million you are more likely to be audited.
-2011 statistics shows that tax audits for higher income earners increased by 75% during 2010.
-In other words, one in five of America's wealthiest households (or 18.5%) got audited during 2010 (compared to 1 in 10 during 2009).
+Statistics shows that tax audits for higher income earners has increased in the last 4 years.
+In other words, one in five of America's wealthiest households (or 18.5%) get audited every year.
 More tax audit statistics.

 Average Federal Tax Refund for 2011 Tax Season: $2,985